Dante Gebel: Pastor

 He currently pastors the Hispanic megachurch River Church in Anaheim, California.

+One of Gebel's greatest sources of pride is the social work he carries out through the River Church Foundation, with projects in various parts of the world, which came to national attention during the 2025 floods in Bahía Blanca.

+According to an article from April 9, 2026, in the Argentine newspaper La Nación, through this foundation, they have already equipped more than 2,500 homes and channeled between 47 and 48 million dollars in humanitarian aid.
+"We need to build houses, build hospitals, and we're always there," he says.

 On May 14, 2019, Dante prayed in the celebration of the 71 years of independence of the state of Israel in Uganda.
 The event was led by Israel's deputy ambassador, David Eyal, and took place at the Kololo Pavilion in Kampala.

 Gebel gave a speech and prayed for the President of El Salvador Nayib Bukele at his inauguration ceremony on June 1, 2019.

 Gebel also prayed and gave words of blessing on President Bukele's second inauguration on June 1, 2024.

 He is the author of several books written in Spanish.